 Items like CDs and DVDs won’t turn around much profit (we’re talking a few pounds per item), but you’ll be decluttering your room and getting rid of stuff you probably never listen to or watch anyway.

 If you have Fitbit or other activity tracker, you can connect it to the Bounts app.
 It's completely free (there is a paying option though, if you wanted extra perks) and available on Android and Apple.
 Really basically, it turns your tracked activities into points, which then you convert into actual cash (it sends you gift vouchers to your door).
-Realistically, it's going to take youa while to build up points (you're not getting £50 to your door in a coupe of weeks) but it is moneu for nothing.
-If you sign up with the codethe code lottyburns1173, you'll get 100 points to start with.
+Realistically, it's going to take you a while to build up points (you're not getting £50 to your door in a coupe of weeks) but it is money for nothing.

 If you’ve got an old mobile phone or an iPod hanging around, sell it!
 Even if it’s damaged or not working, there are still sites like Mazuma mobile out there that will buy it from you and most will send a prepaid envelope making the process very easy.